Olical/castl/README.md

 ==========
 CASTL (Compile Abstract Syntax Tree to Lua) is a free and open source project that allows you to "compile" some JavaScript (ES5 and ES6 through Babel transformation) code to Lua 5.2 or LuaJIT 2 code and run it.
 (I never tested on Lua 5.3 VM)

+## What's in this fork?

+I, Olical, am attempting to fix the "too many locals" issue in LuaJIT where you can't have more than 200 locals defined.
+I'm instead trying to pack them all inside a table called `_locals`.
+This is mainly so I can compile self hosting ClojureScript programs to Lua and run them inside Neovim natively (https://github.com/Olical/cljs-lua-experiment).

 ## Installation

 In a terminal: